Difficult seasons make it hard to find purpose in the pain, but stay hopeful and look for your own silver lining in the trial.

 So many blessings are waiting for you if you have the eyes to see them.

 Don’t be afraid!
-We are in a strange season once again, filled with fear and anxiety.
+Your hardship may be filling you with fear and anxiety.
 Focus on what is good and what is true.
 What is hopeful and brings peace to others.
 Find your silver lining.

-- Getting Out of Bed: How to Get Back Up After Life Gets You Down
+- How to Get Back Up After Life Gets You Down

 You’ve got this friend!